 Fat grafting after removal of breast implants

 Removing breast implants results in a loss of shape and fullness.
 Breast lifts may reposition the nipples and tighten the bottoms of the breasts.
 However, that does not result in fullness toward the tops of the breasts.
 For women who want more shape and fullness at the top of the breasts, fat grafting may be a good option.
 It is possible to do liposuction of the abdomen, flanks, and thighs, and place that fat in the breasts.
 While this does not replace all of the shape and fullness, it is an option worth considering.

-The surgical procedure takes place in an outpatient surgical facility.
-Dr. Kunkel does this with the patient under general anesthesia.
-Removing the implants alone may take about 30 minutes.
+Removal of breast implants takes place in an outpatient surgical facility in Fort Worth.
+The woman is put to sleep for the procedure under the guidance of an anesthesiologist.
+Removing the implants usually takes about 30 minutes.
 Capsulectomies may add as much as an hour to the procedure.
 Breast lifts and fat grafting require additional time.

 Does insurance pay to remove breast implants?